Kapendev/parin/README.md

 # 🍂 Popka

 Popka is a lightweight and beginner-friendly 2D game engine for the D programming language.
-It focuses on providing a simple and easy-to-understand foundation for building 2D games.
+It focuses on providing a simple foundation for building 2D games.
 The game engine is currently under development and is not yet ready for use.

 ```d